 This attentiveness to their products has paid off, as their hand-crafted gin has received awards and honorable mentions in multiple national competitions - and it's not hard to see why.
-Wise Men uses only the finest Eastern European juniper berries, combined with a craft-made tonic by Detroit City Sodas, the latter of which has the perfect amount of sweetness and bitterness.
+Wise Men uses only the finest Eastern European juniper berries, combined with a craft-made tonic, the latter of which has the perfect amount of sweetness and bitterness.

 The smells of juniper, citrus, and hints of floral scents are immediately noticeable in Wise Men's craft gin.
 The flavor is similar, with hints of juniper that are not overpowering or overly piney, followed by a sweet citrus finish and earthy undertones that slowly fade into one another and leave you wanting more.